teaching-on-testbeds/k8s-ml/deploy_k8s/index.md

 ml-kube-app-7b4c8648c6-r8zvv                    0/1     ContainerCreating   0          22s     <none>        node-2   <none>           <none>
 ```

 In this example, the status of the pod is `ContainerCreating`, which means the container is getting ready.
 When it reaches the `Running` state, then it means the pod is healthy and is running.
-When it shows "1/1" in the "Ready" column, it is ready to accept services according to the probe we had set up.
+When it shows "1/1" in the "Ready" column, it is ready to accept requests according to the probe we had set up.

 (As before, if your model is large, it may take a while before it is ready to accept requests.)